-Visits to the archives are by appointment only as space is limited and materials may need to be retrieved from off-site storage.
-DCD can accomodate visits by groups of up to 15.
+Visits to the Research Centre are by appointment only as space is limited and materials may need to be retrieved from off-site storage.
+DCD can accomodate visits by groups of up to 25.
 Please contact Amy Bowring, Director of Collections and Research, to book an appointment or arrange a group visit: .

 DCD is closed on weekends and statutory holidays

-DCD is located in Toronto in a Victorian house at 145 George Street, one block east of Jarvis Street and one block south of Queen Street between Richmond and Queen.
-The closest subway station is Queen Station (at Queen and Yonge) from which one can catch the eastbound Queen Streetcar (501 or 502) or walk east for about 10 minutes.
+DCD is located in Toronto at 149 Church Street, one block north of Queen Street.
+The closest subway station is Queen Station (at Queen and Yonge) from which one can catch the eastbound Queen Streetcar (501 or 502) or walk east for about 2 blocks.
 There is metered parking available on Church, Queen and Dalhousie; there is parking lot on Dalhousie.

 DCD's research team is available to fulfill research requests for those who cannot visit the archives personally.
 Please see our services page for more information about services provided and research and duplication fees.

-Food and drink are not permitted in the research room.
-Bags and backpacks are not permitted in the research room but can be stored safely in the cloak room.
+Food and drink are not permitted in the Research Centre.
+Bags and backpacks may be stored on the floor in the Research Centre.
 Outlets are available for laptop computers.

 There are several restaurants in the area; your research materials will be left undisturbed should you need to take a break from your work.